Light, watery golden appearance with greenish tints.

 As of November 2018 this wine has had three separate disgorgements, the last in February 2018.
 It is an excellent aperitif and as some commentators think small bubbles a sign of quality, this is a very high-quality champagne style of wine, indeed as the bubbles are tiny.
 In blind tastings, it compares very favourably with non-aldehydic styles of champagne, such as Pol Roger.

 This is quite a light bodied pinot noir although the flavour profile is strong.

 After pressing the wine went into French oak barriques and hogsheads of which 20% was new oak.
 Malolactic fermentation occurred naturally in the barrels.

-Although a lighter coloured wine this is still an intensely flavoured pinot noir and certainly fulfils our mantra of ‘power without weight’.
-Because we had more than usual we have bottled half of it using diam corks and half under screw cap.
+An intensely flavoured pinot noir and certainly fulfils our mantra of ‘power without weight’.
+We have bottled half of it using diam corks and half under screw cap.
 It will be an interesting exercise to watch the development of the wine under the differing closure.

 Yellow with light gold tints.